Most Famous Places In The World

 It has crystal clear water and absolute white beaches and

 Glowing planktons are found on these beaches

 Bora Bora Island

-The small island of Bora Bora (is just about 6 miles long and a little more than 2 miles wide).
-A dormant volcano rises up at its center and fans out into lush jungle before spilling into an aquamarine lagoon.
-These facts amkes it one of the best destinations to travel:
+Bora Bora is a small island off the coast of Polynesia (is just about 6 miles long and a little more than 2 miles wide).
+At its heart, a dormant volcano erupts, fanning out into lush jungle before crashing into an aquamarine lagoon.
+These details make it one of the best travel destinations:

 In the center of it, there are remains of an extinct volcano separated in two peaks – Mount Pahia and Mount Otemanu

 Vaitape is the major settlement, located on the western side of the main island

 The island is completely pest free without any poisonous snakes or insects in sight